Navy: Training jet flew too low _ for thrills _ before crash - Philly

 Ruth "was overly confident, nonchalant, and aggressive at low altitude training, with limited awareness of the performance capabilities" of the aircraft during the low-altitude awareness training flight, the report said.
 Ruth's attitude "conditioned (Burch) to fly the aircraft in an aggressive manner, without correction" from Ruth.

-The reported added that Ruth exceeded approved training curriculum, including aggressive ridgeline crossings and descending turns that went below the minimum altitude of 500 feet (150 meters).
+The report said Ruth exceeded approved training curriculum, including aggressive ridgeline crossings and descending turns that went below the minimum altitude of 500 feet (150 meters).

 Shortly before the crash, Ruth told Burch they would "deviate from the direct line" of the approved training route in order to follow terrain.
 Ruth started a descending turn to demonstrate terrain-following techniques, then instructed Burch to make a hard right turn.